-This Rabo de Toro oxtail stew recipe from Jerez in Southern Spain is a classic slow braised dish that requires a long cooking time, but rewards with rich, robust flavours.
-This is inspired by the rabo de toro that we ate at Bar Juanito here in Jerez.
+This melt-in-your-mouth Rabo de Toro oxtail stew recipe from Jerez in Southern Spain is a classic slow braised dish that requires a long cooking time, but rewards with rich, robust flavours.
+It’s inspired by the rabo de toro that we ate at Bar Juanito here in Jerez.

 Over the past few years I’ve developed an obsession with what different cultures do with cheap cuts of meat.
 The stewing, the braising, and simple slow-cooking of often tough, sinewy or bony meats that people originally ate out of financial necessity is fascinating.
 This rabo de toro oxtail stew recipe from Jerez in Spain is one dish that really fits the bill.

 It’s interesting how many slow cooked dishes have risen above their station and become regional specialties.
 Bœuf bourguignon from Burgundy in France, osso bucco from northern Italy, tajine from Morocco, and beef rendang from Indonesia are all examples of dishes that began quite humbly and developed into taste sensations – as did this rabo de toro oxtail stew.

 These are dishes that generally taste better coming out of the kitchen of a skilled and experienced home cook than they do from a chef in a restaurant.
 So let me tell you more about this home-cooked rabo de toro oxtail stew recipe from Jerez in Southern Spain.

 And if you love a good old-fashioned traditional stew, do check out our collection of our best stew recipes for more hearty winter warmers.

 Rabo de Toro Oxtail Stew Recipe from Jerez in Southern Spain